nimbolus/k8s-openstack-node-upgrade-agent/README.md

 ## Example

 First create a secret named `openstack-clouds` with a `clouds.yaml` configuration file (see [OpenStack docs](https://docs.openstack.org/python-openstackclient/latest/cli/man/openstack.html#config-files)).
-Then use the following ressource to create an upgrade plan.
+Then use the following resource to create an upgrade plan.

 Upgrade plan:
 ```yaml